 - How do I care for my dental implants?

 You should care for a dental implant just like you care for your natural teeth.

 Visiting your dentist for regular hygiene appointments and maintaining a proper brushing and flossing routine at home can help prevent decay or diseases from developing in the surrounding teeth and gums, which could negatively affect your dental implants.

 During dental implant surgery, the oral surgeon will administer anesthesia to help make you comfortable so you shouldn't feel any pain during the procedure.

 Following the procedure, there is not usually much discomfort.
 Most patients can manage any pain with an over-the-counter pain medication for a few days after the procedure.

-You will also need to eat a soft diet for the first couple of weeks after the implant procedure to avoid any pain or irritation.
+You will also need to eat a soft diet for the first couple of weeks after the implant procedure to help avoid any pain or irritation.

 - How long does the dental implant process take?